rdmdk/obs/dropgame/README.md

 # Parachute Drop Game

-Score in chat must be enabled for the leaderboard to work
+`Score in Chat` must be enabled for the leaderboard to work

 # OBS